Resource guide

 Practical conclusion

-The best AML/CFT builds are easier to explain because they are coherent.
+The best AML/CFT builds explain themselves because they are coherent.

-Dover Intel's view is that the durable model is compliance operations as infrastructure: automation where the work is structured, senior operators where judgment matters, and a hard officer-signoff boundary where legal responsibility must stay with the client.
+The durable model treats compliance operations as infrastructure: automation where the work is structured, senior operators where judgment matters, and a hard officer sign-off boundary where legal responsibility must stay with the client.